PSNI Chief Warns of Dissident Republican Threat After Lurgan Bomb Attempt

 Key Developments

-Chief Constable Boutcher stated there was "little doubt" that dissident republicans were responsible for the Lurgan attack, describing it as a "futile" bid to appear relevant.
+Chief Constable Boutcher stated there was "little doubt" that dissident republicans were responsible for the Lurgan attack, describing it as a "futile" bid to appear relevant and urging the community to stand against the "poisonous narrative" of those who seek to drag Northern Ireland back to the past.
 He emphasised that the vast majority of people in Northern Ireland, from all communities and traditions, reject violence and support the peace process.
 The PSNI is treating the incident as a serious terrorist attack and has appealed for information from the public.

 The attack comes at a sensitive time for Northern Ireland, with the Easter Rising anniversary approaching and political tensions elevated following recent developments at Stormont.
 The PSNI has increased patrols in the Lurgan area and is working with partner agencies to assess the ongoing threat level.